frontenddogma/web-development-glossary/manuscript/a.md

 Automation
 : A technology by which a process or procedure is performed with minimal human assistance.
 Automation or automatic control is the use of various control systems for operating equipment.&nbsp;[†](#w-automation)

+Autonomous custom element
+: One type of custom element for a web component.
+An autonomous custom element is standalone, that is, it does not inherit from standard HTML elements.
+Autonomous custom elements are used by literally writing them out as an HTML element.&nbsp;[‡](#m-custom-element)

 AWS
 : → Amazon Web Services